abhinemani/abhinemani.github.io/_lessons/8-market-sizing.md

 ## City Analysis

 Tier 1 cities are very numerous, but so numerous that a hunter strategy would be inefficient; thus, that would be a self-service approach, which has had some but limited success in GovTech. (tl;dr: Traditional web-based marketing approaches, e.g. SEO, don’t apply to this highly-regulated “new” industry.
-For example, no government employee is likely searching for “community job aggregator”...)
+For example, no government employee is likely searching for “department efficiency software”...)

 I have found that tiers 2&3 are both accessible and reasonably similar to other SMBs: there aren’t dozens of loops to jump through, just usually a POC and a contractor officer (sometimes a committee meeting).
 Plus, I sense a strong product market fit for 2&3 because their job economy is small enough to be manageable by the city.